GoInterject/GoInterject.github.io/bApps/bFinancials/ReportTemplates.md

 Aside from your seeded Transactional Reports, Interject Financials - Epicor allows you to build flexible financial statements from scratch using existing FRx row templates as a guide. **Note that you must complete the initial review and confirmation steps in the Configuration Manager before you can begin creating Rollups and Row Templates for financial reports**.
 Those steps are described in detail on the [Configure](docs.gointerject.com/bApps/bFinancials/Configure.html) page.

-The following steps will walk through a single Balance Sheet creation, but the process will be the same for other sheets, such as a P and L.
+The following steps will walk through a single Balance Sheet creation, but the process will be the same for other sheets, such as P & Ls.

 > To Do
 >